jart/scriptus/docs/userguide.md

 #Running Scriptus

 Scriptus requires JDK 6 to run.
-You can download & setup the OpenJDK, or obtain the latest proprietary version either from Oracle or IBM.
+You can download & setup th e OpenJDK, or obtain the latest proprietary version either from Oracle or IBM.
 The IBM JDK should work but hasn't been tested.

-Next, [download and install Maven 2](http://maven.apache.org/download.html#Installation) from the Apache website.

-Once Maven is configured,  either download Scriptus as a [zip](https://github.com/ianso/scriptus/zipball/master) or [tar](https://github.com/ianso/scriptus/tarball/master) file, or make a checkout using Git.

-You can use Maven to run Scriptus, or compile it into a WAR file that should be deployable in any standard Servlet container such as Tomcat.
+Next, [download Scriptus here](http://downloads.github.com/ianso/scriptus/scriptus.war).
+Scriptus can be executed directly or deployed in any standard Servlet container such as Tomcat.

-To run Scriptus using Maven, use the following command in the Scriptus directory:

-`mvn jetty:run`

-To compile Scriptus, use the following command:
+To run Scriptus, use the following command:

-`mvn clean install`

-You will then find a WAR file under the "target" directory.
+`java -jar scriptus.war`

 By default Scriptus writes log files to "logs" under the Scriptus directory.
 This location is initially defined using a relative path.
 The location can be configured in `src/main/resources/log4j.properties`.
+There are two options at the command-line:

+ *   `-p` or `--port` allows you to specify which port Scriptus should serve on.
+ *   `-c` or `--config` allows you to specify a config file, either as a URL, classpath or relative path.

 #Scriptus administration

 Scriptus has a very primitive admin tool that allows users to save, edit and delete programs, and to run saved programs.
 By default this tool is available at [http://127.0.0.1:8080/](http://127.0.0.1:8080/), if you run Scriptus in Maven.
 The tool asks users to identify themselves using OpenID, as a simple way of allowing multiple users to store and run their programs on the same server.